-- 12.1.1 No racing vehicle may have any forward or rearward protruding metal parts past the front and rear most transverse metal structure. - 12.1.2 Vehicles must be fitted with sturdy towing eyes front and rear, in a visible and accessible position, painted red or orange. - i) Titanium or magnesium materials are not allowed, unless they are fitted as standard parts on
+- 12.1.1 No racing vehicle may have any forward or rearward protruding metal parts past the front and rear most transverse metal structure. - 12.1.2 Vehicles must be fitted with sturdy towing eyes front and rear, in a visible and accessible position, painted red or orange. - 12.1.3 i) Titanium or magnesium materials are not allowed, unless they are fitted as standard parts on Commission Approved (CA) assemblies. - ii) Carbon fibre and Kevlar materials are not allowed other than for specific aesthetic use only, e.g. one layer for dashboard panels, air cleaner assemblies, air ducts, selected body panels.

-Commission

-Approved (CA) assemblies.